 As California grapples with drought, a record heat wave and persistent wildfires, one state agency is turning to the beaver in its battle against climate change.

-The large rodents, according to researchers, are resourceful engineers capable of increasing and creating natural firebreaks with their dams.
+The large rodents, according to researchers, are resourceful engineers capable of increasing water storage and creating natural firebreaks with their dams.

 On Tuesday, the California Department of Fish and Wildlife posted its first job listing for its new beaver restoration unit.
 The senior environmental scientist will help develop methods for “nature-based restoration solutions involving beavers” and artificial beaver dams.